suakow/suakow/README.md

 ### Hi there 👋

 My name is Suakow.
 Interested in Software development and Machine Learning !
-I experienced Python programming for 4 years.
+I experienced network programmability and automation for 3 years and experienced in software developement for 5 year.
+Currently, I am interested in machine learning and AI.

 <!--
 **suakow/suakow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.